Dorsaa-Francis/inpt_report/README.md

 These are the vulnerabilities associated with the service version MySQL 5.6.49  with the port 3306

 #### Evidence

-**CVE-2020-14765:** This vulnerability is present in the FTS (Full-Text Search) component of MySQL Server.
-It enables a low-privileged attacker with network access to induce a denial of service (DoS) by causing the MySQL Server to either hang or crash.
-With a CVSS 3.1 Base Score of 6.5, this vulnerability is classified as having medium severity, primarily affecting the server's availability.
+**CVE-2020-14765:** This vulnerability affects the Full-Text Search (FTS) component of MySQL Server.
+It allows a low-privileged attacker with network access to trigger a denial of service (DoS) by causing the MySQL Server to hang or crash.
+This vulnerability has a CVSS 3.1 Base Score of 6.5, indicating medium severity, with a primary impact on server availability.

-**CVE-2020-14769:** This issue is found in the Optimizer component of MySQL Server.
-It similarly allows a low-privileged attacker with network access to potentially cause the server to hang or crash, leading to a complete DoS.
-The CVSS 3.1 Base Score for this vulnerability is also 6.5, reflecting medium severity with a focus on availability impacts.
+**CVE-2020-14769:** This issue is located in the Optimizer component of MySQL Server.
+It similarly permits a low-privileged attacker with network access to potentially cause the server to hang or crash, resulting in a complete DoS.
+The CVSS 3.1 Base Score for this vulnerability is also 6.5, reflecting medium severity with an emphasis on availability.

 #### Affected Resources:
-10.10.10.5 , 10.10.10.40
+10.10.10.5, 10.10.10.40

 #### Recommendations

-- **Rate Limiting:** Enforce rate limiting to manage the number of requests a user can send to a service within a specific timeframe.
-This approach helps reduce the impact of denial-of-service (DoS) attacks by capping the number of requests that can potentially overload the system.
+- **Rate Limiting:** Implement rate limiting to control the number of requests a user can make to a service within a given period.
+This can help mitigate the impact of DoS attacks by preventing the system from being overwhelmed by excessive requests.

-- **Traffic Filtering and Shaping:** Deploy firewalls and intrusion prevention systems (IPS) to block malicious traffic.
-Additionally, implement traffic shaping to prioritize legitimate requests, which can help mitigate the effects of an attack.
+- **Traffic Filtering and Shaping:** Use firewalls and intrusion prevention systems (IPS) to filter out malicious traffic.
+Additionally, apply traffic shaping to prioritize legitimate traffic, which can reduce the effects of an attack.

-- **Load Balancing:** Spread incoming traffic across multiple servers or resources.
-This strategy helps prevent any single server from being overwhelmed, thus maintaining service availability and continuity.
+- **Load Balancing:** Distribute incoming traffic across multiple servers or resources.
+This approach helps prevent any single server from becoming overloaded, thus ensuring ongoing service availability and stability.
 -
 ### UltraVNC DSM Plugin Local Privilege Escalation Vulnerability